syncfusion-content/winui-docs/winui/Linear-Gauge/getting-started.md

 ## Add range to the linear gauge

 Ranges contain a list of range elements, where you can add any number of ranges inside the axis.
-You can specify the start value, mid value, end value and background color for range using the [`StartValue`](), ['MidValue'](), [`EndValue`]() and `Background` properties as demonstrated in the following code.
+You can specify the start value, mid value, end value and background color for range using the `StartValue`, `MidValue`, `EndValue` and `Background` properties as demonstrated in the following code.

 {% tabs %}